 - While resident females are inside boxes incubating intruding females can

-approach resident males, who rarely chase any female away.
-In fact males often
+approach resident males, who seldom chase any female away.
+In fact males

 - Courtship behavior between resident males and floater females may proceed